-It is the intention of the Cresson Scholarships to give to the students of the Academy the advantage of seeing some of the important Galleries and Art Schools abroad, and the Academy desires to extend the benefit of the Scholarships to as many students as possible, provided they possess the necessary merit.
-The trip abroad is limited to the summer vacation, a period of four months, from June to September inclusive, so that students can return to the Academy for study during the ensuing school year.
-The Board of Directors, upon the recommendation of the Committee on Instruction, may, in case of exceptional merit, permit a student to receive a second Cresson Scholarship, with an award of \$700.
+It is the intention of the Cresson Scholarships to give to the students of the Academy the advantage of seeing some of the important Galleries and Art Schools abroad.
+The trip abroad is limited to the summer vacation, a period of four months, from June to October, so that students can return to the Academy for study during the ensuing school year.
+The Board of Directors, upon the recommendation of the Committee on Instruction, may, in case of exceptional merit, permit a student to receive a second Cresson Scholarship.
 Unless some satisfactory excuse be accepted by the Committee on Instruction, a second scholarship must be competed for during the year succeeding the first award.